 It’s normal to be a little hesitant about practicing self-care when you’re new to it.
 That’s why I recommend starting with practicing spiritual self care.
 Regardless of how it sounds, it’s not only for religious people.
 Spiritual self care is about finding ways to connect with nature, ourselves, or a higher being.
 Many people underestimate the importance of taking care of the spirit.
 Our spirits give us truths, values, beliefs and make up the core of who we are.

 So, if you’re new to self-care or you want to add a few more activities into your routine, then here are a few spiritual self care practices that will change your life.

 Life Changing Self Care Practices

 Gratitude is one of my favorite forms of spiritual self care.
 It’s easy and requires zero dollars.
 There are many ways you can practice gratitude, whether it’s through journaling or simply saying thank you to someone.
 Practicing gratitude helps improve your health, boost mood, increase happiness, lower mortality rates, and shift your mindset.
-It teaches you how to look on the bright side of certain situations and promotes healthy social connections.
+In addition, it teaches you how to look on the bright side of certain situations and promotes healthy social connections.

 If you’re looking for new ways to practice gratitude, then read this.

 If you’re someone whose constantly stressed or anxious, then consider practicing meditation.
 Not only is it a great way to care for your spiritual and emotional self care, but it puts the body and mind at ease.
-It’s a technique to focus your mind on a single thought and eliminate all unnecessary thoughts and distractions.
+It’s a technique to focus your mind on a single thought and eliminate unnecessary thoughts and distractions.
 Some of the benefits of meditation include gaining stress management skills, reducing negative emotions, and improving mental clarity.
 Also, meditation can help when you’re feeling overwhelmed with emotion.

 Take Deep Breathes